What is Content Type Hub SharePoint 2013?

 - Scroll down and select Template as “Team Site”, select Site Administrators,etc. and click on “OK” to create content type hub.

 Enable “Content Type Syndicate Hub Feature” for Content type Hub site Collection

 - Go to: Site Settings >> Site Collection Features under Site Collection Administration section.

 - Find the Content Type Syndication Hub Feature and Click on Activate Button to use this site as a Content Type Hub.

 Now, we have the content type hub ready.
-The next step is to associate it with Managed Metadata Service Application
+The next step is to associate it with the Managed Metadata Service Application.

 Connect content type hub with Manage Metadata Service Application: